 Binance Keeps Pulling in Big Money: Reported $600M BNB ‘Treasury Fund’ Aims at a U.S. Listing — A Deeper March Into Global Capital Markets

 Sources in Hong Kong and the digital-asset venture circuit say Binance is in talks to raise ~$600M for a BNB-focused treasury vehicle with plans for a U.S. public listing, while YZiLabs (formerly Binance Labs) is said to add another $200M.
-If confirmed, it would signal a structural, multi-cycle bet on BNB and a push to court mainstream capital
+If confirmed, it would signal a structural, multi-cycle speculative position on BNB and a push to court mainstream capital

 Market chatter has turned into serious desk talk.
 Multiple investment sources in Asia say Binance is negotiating a raise of roughly $600 million for a dedicated BNB treasury vehicle that would accumulate BNB on a programmatic basis and seek a public listing in the United States.
 The effort is reportedly being shepherded with help from China Renaissance — the Hong Kong–based investment bank — with an additional $200 million commitment said to come from YZiLabs (the venture arm previously known as Binance Labs).
 One reason the rumor resonates: China Renaissance has been linked by traders to an earlier, public-facing decision to carry a proprietary BNB sleeve, signaling long-horizon conviction.